Enforcing schema contracts for GeoJSON and Shapefiles

 3. If P1, execute kubectl rollout pause deployment/tile-slicer to prevent corrupted geometry propagation.

 4. Restore last known-good schema manifest from version control.
-Re-run validation with --mode lenient only if authorized by architecture review.
+Re-run validation with lenient mode only if authorized by architecture review.

 5. Post-incident: Update field_map_path or GeoJSON schema, publish contract version bump, and notify downstream consumers via API changelog.